Find Your Best-Value Colleges with These 5 College Admission Statistics

 Where to find freshman retention rates on CollegeData:

 Scroll down to Undergraduate Retention & Graduation and you’ll see the percentage of students who returned to the college after freshman year.
-The example below shows a 94 percent freshmen retention rate for NYU, which is above the national average for selective colleges.
+The example below (featuring from the 2020-2021 academic year) shows a 90 percent freshmen retention rate for NYU, which is above the national average for selective colleges.

 2. Graduation Rate